PyConTH/www/site/pages/pycon-thailand.en.rst

               <div class="text-center">
                <a class="btn btn-primary btn-lg active" href="submit-talk">Submit Your Talk Proposal</a>
                <br>Quick!
-The deadline for proposals is 20th April.
+The deadline for proposals has been extended until 27th April.
               </div>